-Introduction to minerals and the environment, the scientific method, environmental economics, waste management, biological diversity and invasive species, ecological succession and restoration, water management, water pollution, urban environments and environmental sustainability.
-Recommended: Pass MTH-060 with a C or better or placement in MTH-065; pass RD-090 or placement in RD-115; pass WR-095 or placement in WR-121.
+Introduction to minerals and the environment, the scientific method, environmental economics, waste management, biological diversity, biogeography and invasive species, ecological succession and restoration, water management, water pollution, urban environments, and environmental sustainability.
+Recommended: Pass MTH-060 or MTH-098 with a C or better, or placement in MTH-065; pass WRD-098 or placement in WR-121.